School of Alexandria: The Catechetical School

 "The School's purpose was to supply defenders of the Christian Faith.
 It did not attain a world-wide fame till Pantaenus became its teacher.
 He was a native of Sicily, and, before his conversion to Christianity, a Stoic philosopher.
 It is said that he was converted by one of the disciples of St Mark.
 He became head of the Catechetical School about 180.
 He immediately set about introducing those changes that contributed largely to its future celebrity.
 The union which he effected between theology and philosophy.
 Clement, the successor of Pantaenus viewed the union with suspicion."

 The supporters of Pantaenus "looked on this philosophy as a 'Gift of God', a 'Work of Divine Providence,' which was intended to be for the Gentiles what the Law has been for the Jew, viz,. the means of their justification and a preparation for the Gospel.
 They held, that between revealed religion and philosophy, thus understood and explained, there can be no antagonism; but that, on the contrary, the latter can be made subservient to the interests of the former in various ways:

 (a) by training the mind to think and reason accurately, and thus prepare the mind for the higher study of theology.

 (b) by supplying proofs and illustrations of many truths common to the two sciences.

 (c) by unfolding and throwing into scientific shape the truths of Revelation.

 This union was opposed by the 'Positive Teachers' of the Western Church, especially by Tertullian and St Cyprian.

 Pantaenus' successor was Titus Flavius Clement, Clement of Alexandria.
 Clement was appointed in 192.
 His lectures were attended by large numbers of pagans.
 He commenced with those truths that could be demonstrated from philosophy, for the purpose of leading his hearers by degrees to embrace the Christian faith.
 He did not confine himself to oral instruction.
 He wrote numerous works for the benefit of those who could not attend his lectures.

 In 202 he fled to Palestine because of the persecution of Septimius Severus.
 After four years he returned".

 "The first great figures of the Church in Egypt were scholars rather than bishops, directors of the Catechetical School of Alexandria: Clement (160–215) and Origen (185–251).
 Both were versed in Greek philosophy and their lives' work was one of great integration: they transformed Christianity from a localised cult for the poorest class into a fully-fledged religion with a philosophy and a cosmology."

-End of this School
+Closure and modern activity

 "The Council of Constantinople, convened in 381", a little while after the death of St. Athanasius of Alexandria, "had far-reaching effects for Egypt".
 After declaring the primacy of the Bishop of Rome at the expense of Alexandrian authority, riots destroyed the school.
-"However, it was reopened in a different location in 1893."
+It was reopened in a different location in 1893, now known as the Coptic Theological Seminary.